-This story was published on 12 April 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 12 April 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Inconsistencies between different sets of ABS employment data can be a trap for economic analysts and journalists trying to interpret and understand the figures.